elegant-scipy/elegant-scipy/markdown/ch4.markdown

 This signal is radiated by a directional transmit antenna.
-When the wave with propagation velocity $v\approx300\times10^{6}$ m/s (the propagation speed of electro-magnetic waves in air is ever-so-slightly slower than the speed of light in a vacuum) hits a target at a range $R$, the echo will reach the radar after a time
+When the wave with propagation velocity $v\approx300\times10^{6}$ m/s (the propagation speed of electromagnetic waves in air is ever-so-slightly slower than the speed of light in a vacuum) hits a target at a range $R$, the echo will reach the radar after a time